HecFranco/Symfony4-Vue3-Vuex-App-Cinemas/readme_backend.md

 }
 ```

-> We can load the database ([/symfony/bbdd/bbdd.sql](./symfony/bbdd/bbdd.sql)) using phmyadmin and enter a first example user.
+> We can load the database in ([/symfony/bbdd/bbdd.sql](./symfony/bbdd/bbdd.sql)) using phmyadmin and enter a first example user.

+> To read the rest of the project entities access the folders [/symfony/src/Entity/](./symfony/src/Entity/) and [/symfony/config/doctrine/](./symfony/config/doctrine/).

 --------------------------------------------------------------------------------------------